Eye Protection and Road Safety

 Wearing sunglasses during the day can help your night driving.
 Exposure to strong sunlight without adequate glare protection can sharply reduce your night vision.
 Even a few hours of exposure can slow your eyes' adaptation process as darkness falls.

-A part of the driving population also suffers from "night myopia," when lack of light can cause difficulty in focusing on distant objects.
-Motorcycle riders must wear protective lenses at all times, so night-driving lenses, can be quite appealing to them.
+A part of the driving population also suffers from "night myopia," when a lack of light can cause difficulty in focusing on distant objects.
+Motorcycle riders must wear protective lenses at all times, so night-driving lenses can be quite appealing to them.

 Most reliable sources in the eye-care industry warn strongly against the wearing of sunglasses for night driving.
 The Sunglass Association of America, states: "So-called night-driving glasses are generally amber-tinted eyewear meant to reduce the glare of oncoming headlights.
 While they may make the driver feel more comfortable, they also reduce the wearer's visibility...."

-Many studies have shown that "night-driving lenses" do not improve night-vision, and some have suggested that such lenses actually impair visual performance and make it more difficult for the eyes to compensate for glare.
+Many studies have shown that "night-driving lenses" do not improve night vision, and some have suggested that such lenses impair visual performance and make it more difficult for the eyes to compensate for glare.

 UV protection claims are not valid for night-time driving, as the absence of sunlight means that there is no UV light to filter out.
 Similarly, polarized lenses are not advantageous at night, as night-time glare is not polarized like daytime, sunlight glare.